zarinplus/docs/README.md

 This schema define the each parameter's type and value.

 	{
-		"authority" : {
+		"reference" : {
 			"type" : "string"
-			"description" : "Authority that you received on your success URL" }
+			"description" : "The reference that you received on verify method" }
 	}